 - Keep shade plants in the shade so they don't dry out.

 - Place water loving plants at the bottom of slopes where they will benefit from water run - off.

 - Plan and install an efficient irrigation system.
 Insufficient water is detrimental to the plant, but excessive water can be just as bad.

 - Plant native and water efficient plants in your yard.
 Your yard doesn't have to be dull to be water efficient.
 There is a wide variety of plants available that thrive in Utah's climate and look beautiful.

 - Plant water efficient grass species or cut back on the turf in your yard and replace with low water use planter beds.

 - Properly plan and design your yard based on the conditions in your yard.
 If you intend to change your landscaping completely, you will need to get a free land use permit.

 - Select plants that are suitable for Utah's climate.

-With these measures, you can have a beautiful landscape while helping to conserve water and sustain the environment.
+With these measures, you can have a beautiful landscape while helping to conserve water.
 An important thing to remember is that the earth will never produce more water than it already has.
 Increased populations put pressure on our freshwater resources and water systems.
 Conserving water is the best way to ensure that there will be plenty of water to go around in Utah's dry climate.